clarity-h2020/data-package/docs/data-package-resource.md

 <td>1+</td>
 <td>N/A</td>
 <td>MANDATORY</td>
-<td>The raw sources that were used for producing this resource (see sources property in "General" tab).
+<td>The raw sources that were used for producing this resource.
+For further information, please check the sources property description at data package level.
 </td>
 </tr>
 <tr>